 The design is very different from the norm yet sits comfortably with the existing home, the garden and the wider fields and distant water views.
 As part of the renovation, we also provided detailed interior architecture designs for this client.
 The interior architectural elements reflect the unusual design of the pavilion and included both timber and steel.
 The rounded nature of the pavilion called for curved carpentry and interior curves to be used.
 These were used to complement the shape of the extension.
 The inter designs and architecture too were reflective of the rural nature of the property.
 The design utilised a substantial amount of timber, metal and tin.
 The entertainment area is now the main feature of the home and complements the existing house and garden.
 The design is also very practical.
 The circle design includes a kitchen and bathroom as well as plenty of living area for parties.

-Timber was the main building material and blends well with the expansive surrounds, fields and trees and the immediate garden.
+Timber was the main building material and blends well with the expansive surrounds, fields and trees and the garden.
 The addition was designed such that it would capture the immediate close views of the swimming pool and the tennis court as well as the wider district views.
 The design too ensured that the prevailing breezes were captured by the structure and an emphasis on natural light and airflow was a major part of the design.
 Ceiling fans were installed at regular intervals to help keep the space cool.
-Bi-fold shutters were included providing protection from any wet or windy weather as well as blocking out the hot sun in summer.
+Bi-fold shutters were included which provided protection from any wet or windy weather as well as blocking out the hot sun in summer.

 If this design is something that you believe would be a great addition to your home, please contact us so we can discuss in detail your requirements, the advantages and disadvantages of your current home and your families current and likely future lifestyle.